egoetz/DNC-tensorflow/README.md

 | **Mean Err.**          | 15.78% | 16.7±7.6% |
 | **Failed (err. > 5%)** |  8     | 11.2±5.4 |

+## Vowels
+The vowels task was designed to test the DNC's ability to learn a simple task with a procedural solution.
+Here, the DNC was presented with a sequence of characters forming a word, this word was then followed by a "#" indicating the start of the answer plus a number of additional "#" equal to the number of characters in the answer that the DNC should give.
+The correct output for the DNC was to repeat the word it was given as well as the first "#", and substitute the remaining "#" symbols with the vowels instances from the original word in their order of appearance.
+For the sake of simplicity, we exclude 'y'.
+Trained on 100,000 examples, the DNC was able to pass a test on 1,000 words without getting a single response incorrect.

+## DREAM
+The DREAM test was designed to push the DNC to the limits of its capabilities and to thwart it.
+Much of the DNC's difficulty on the bAbI dataset task was found in positional reasoning and basic induction (the two tasks it failed in its original publication).
+It also had great difficulty when being trained on multiple tasks at once as opposed to being trained and tested on each type of test individually.
+By presenting the DNC with the DREAM dataset, we were asking it to recognize positions (as each line implicitedly indicated a different speaker), to induce answers (as the DREAM dataset focused on summary and logic questions), and to train on multiple tasks at once (as the DNC does not separate tasks and may actually require multiple skills to be used in a single question).
+When trained on 100,000 examples in two separate instances, the DNC was unable to solve a single question.
+A grid search needs to be conducted to confirm these results but preliminary results indicate where the neural network model may be lacking.

 ## Getting Involved

 If you're interested in using the implementation for new tasks, you should first start by **[reading the structure and basic usage guide](docs/basic-usage.md)** to get comfortable with how the project is structured and how it can be extended to new tasks.